jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ```
 3
 Artifact Creature - Gestral
-Whenever this creature is dealt damage, create a Chroma token (It's an artifact with "{T}, Sacrifice this token: Add one mana of any color.
+Whenever this creature is dealt damage, create a Chroma token (It's an artifact with "{T}, Sacrifice this artifact: Add one mana of any color.
 Spend this mana only to cast a Nevron, Gestral or Expeditioner spell.")
 ---
 I have some useful items for you!